 When it comes to ergonomics, the massage tools that came as complementary sets have a decided edge.
 The Tumaz 3-in-1 Set was the real heavy hitter amongst our crew of tools.
 Each of the three pieces targets muscle groups slightly differently but is perfectly designed to accommodate the contours of the human body.
 We placed our hands on many balls during testing, and the ergonomically superior Tumaz tools are strikingly well-made and user-friendly.
 Another notable mention here is the Trigger Point Foam MB1.
 Something about this ball makes it feel like you can get it all — soft and gentle release all the way to hard targeted pressure.
 Pretty dreamy if you ask us.

-There are some units that are not the most versatile, but for their intended purpose, they hit ergonomics out of the park.
+Some of these products aren't the most versatile, but for their intended purpose, they hit ergonomics out of the park.
 The 5Billion Peanut Ball is an ergonomically-specific massage tool best used on the muscles surrounding the spine.
 The deep contour allows space for the spine to rest without extreme pressure.
 This ball lacks versatility, but if you are looking for a tool to release the supporters of the spinal column specifically, the 5Billion could be your perfect match.

 Another option that lacks versatility but offers supreme ergonomics is the Recoup Crysophere.
-This is a highly specified massage tool that is best used on inflamed tissues.
+This is a highly specified massage tool that'sbest used on inflamed tissues.
 To properly use this massage ball, the metal insert should be stored in the freezer.
 When you're ready to use it, pop it into the roller and get to work.
 The plastic rolling components don't transfer the cold, which makes for a very pleasant icing experience.
 Furthermore, this device can be set on the ground and used with your body weight atop it to really hit the spot.

 We tested versatility in conjunction with ergonomics.
 While we could manipulate each ball into loosening our chosen muscle groups, we looked for those that did not need to be coerced.
 Meaning: we judged versatility by how easy it was to access each area without contortionism or other acrobatics.